Information and discussion on all aspects of British photographic history

 Funded by the Clare Hampson Fund, the internship will focus on the conservation of photographic materials as well as giving the intern the opportunity to develop their understanding of audience engagement.

-The National Archives is the official archive and publisher for the UK Government and guardian of over 1,000…Continue
+The National Archives is the official archive and publisher for the UK Government and guardian of over 1,000 years of iconic national documents.
+We are hosting an…Continue

 Added by Michael Pritchard on June 2, 2018 at 20:59 — No Comments

 Dawn Parsonage is a Photographic artist and collector of found photography based in London.
 For over 20 years she has collected thousands of photographs, negatives, slides and stereo-cards from anonymous photographers.
-Concentrating on the 1850s-1950s, she searches for the unexpected, humorous, emotive and beautiful.…Continue
+Concentrating on the 1850s-1950s, she searches for the unexpected, humorous, emotive and beautiful.
+Images, that when viewed with a modern eye, are just as…Continue

 Added by Michael Pritchard on June 2, 2018 at 20:54 — No Comments

 This is the first monograph exploring how, throughout its history, sculpture has provided a model to conceptualize photography as an art of mechanical reproduction.
-While there is a growing body of work examining how photography has contributed to the development of a Western 'sculptural imagination' by…Continue
+While there is a growing body of work examining how photography has contributed to the development of a Western 'sculptural imagination' by disseminating works, facilitating the investigation of the medium,…Continue

 Added by Michael Pritchard on June 2, 2018 at 20:49 — No Comments